- Tasting notes

 - Caturra, Bourbon, Catuai

-Asproguate is an NGO comprised of more than 1,900 small coffee producers from the regions of Acatenango, San Martin Jilotepeque, Coban and Atitlan.
-The purpose of the organization is to advance best farming practices to constantly improve quality, and also foster better trade access so farmers are paid appropriately for their harvests.
+Asproguate is an NGO comprised of more than 1,900 small green coffee producers from the regions of Acatenango, San Martin Jilotepeque, Coban and Atitlan.
+The purpose of the organization is to advance best farming practices to constantly improve coffee bean quality, and also foster better trade access so farmers are paid appropriately for their harvests.

 Most of the farms in the Asproguate are owned and operated by women, as many husbands from this area leave to pursue work in the United States and send money back to their families.